zoonooz/zoonooz.github.io/_posts/blog/2014-08-04-playing-with-estimote.md

 ### Permission in iOS8

-After you create project and done setup, the first thing you need to do if you are going to support iOS8 is request permission to use location service due to policy changed.
+After you create project and setup, the first thing you need to do if you are going to support iOS8 is request permission to use location service due to policy changed.
 Add the following code to anywhere depends on when you want user to see alert dialog but need to call it before using any estimote function.

 ```objc
 // request access to location